Jorenar/libXDGdirs/README.md

 An implementation of [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)

-_XDGBDS_ defines four categories of dotfiles and the corresponding directories in a users home directory that should be used for those.
-The categories are cache, configuration, data and runtime files.
+_XDGBDS_ defines four categories of dotfiles and the corresponding directories in user's home directory that should be used for those.
+The categories are cache, configuration, data, state and runtime files.

 All those locations have corresponding `XDG_*` environment variables.

 All paths set in them must be absolute.
 If a relative path is encountered, the path is consider invalid and `NULL` is assigned.

-## Obtaining
+## Build

 ### Download